 It's great to see artists taking chances and making their own big projects, like 'Fall of Gods', a illustrated book by Danish artist Rasmus Berggreen.
 He came up with this project inspired in Norse mythology, which is pretty badass by itself, and made astonishing, action packed pieces.
 Here you can see some images from the book.
 For more information about it and more illustrations, please visit his portfolio at Behance!
 He'll definitely enjoy you showing him some love.
-I hope you enjoy these amazing images as much as I did!
-Cheers. ;)

 "Whitman Illuminated: Song of Myself," an illustrated edition of Walt Whitman's iconic poem.
 The entire 256-page book is drawn by hand by Allen Crawford.
 For more from Allen Crawford visit planktonart.com.